 The Division of University Advancement furthers Monmouth University’s academic mission by fostering meaningful and lasting relationships that promote advocacy, pride, and philanthropy.

-Under the leadership of Vice President Jonathan Meer, the division seeks to continually enhance the value and visibility of Monmouth University among alumni, friends, partners, and philanthropic supporters.
+Under the leadership of Interim Vice President Amanda Klaus, the division seeks to continually enhance the value and visibility of Monmouth University among alumni, friends, partners, and philanthropic supporters.

 Shadlyne St. Fleur

 Assistant to the Vice President for University Advancement

 Flynn ensures that all fiscal and fundraising activities are compliant with the policies and procedures of the university and best practices established by the Council for Advancement and Support of Education.

 She supports the vice president of University Advancement, by guiding, promoting, and maintaining the Divison’s mission, goals, strategies and values.Meet the Advancement Services Team

 Dement is the primary University liaison with federal, state, and local elected officials as well as government agencies and regional community organizations.
 He serves as the University’s chief lobbyist and advocate, and as political and policy advisor to campus leadership on government and community issues.